 Fairfield County Connecticut Salvation Army assistance programs.

 Families in Bridgeport, Danbury, Stamford, and Norwalk Connecticut can contact their nearby Fairfield County Salvation Army center for assistance.
-Case managers can provide social services, information or referrals to emergency rent assistance programs, homeless prevention, Christmas programs and much more.
+Case managers can provide social services, information or referrals to emergency rent assistance programs, homeless prevention, free Christmas toys programs and much more.
+There are also free school supplies for students in Fairfield County, bus passes for work, and transportation resources from the Salvation Army.
 Some of the Fairfield centers may be able to offer direct cash assistance for basic needs and bills.

 Homeless prevention includes case management and the possibility of limited amounts of financial assistanc for back rent or energy billss.
 Funding is limited, and a number of conditions need to be met by applicants in order to qualify.
 Priority is given to families with children, senior citizens, and people who are most at risk, such as the disabled.